 Johanna Drucker is the Breslauer Professor of Bibliographical Studies in the Department of Information Studies at UCLA.
 She is internationally known for her work in the history of graphic design, typography, experimental poetry, fine art, and digital humanities.
 In addition, she has a reputation as a book artist, and her limited edition works are in special collections and libraries worldwide.
-Her most recent titles include SpecLab: Digital Aesthetics and Speculative Computing (Chicago, 2009) and Graphic Design History: A Critical Guide (Pearson, 2008).
-She is currently working on a database memoire, ALL, the online Museum of Writing in collaboration with University College London and King’s College, and a letterpress project titled Stochastic Poetics.
+Her most recent titles include What Is?: Nine Epistemological Essays (Cuneiform: 2013) and Graphesis: Visual Forms of Knowledge Production (Harvard, 2014).
+She is currently working on a database memoire, ALL, the online History of the Book in collaboration with UCLA’s Special Collections, and a forthcoming book titled, The General Theory of Social Relativity (Elephants: 2018).